Shooting Sports program in Washington County.

 Two sessions are held annually as the Bull's-Eye 4-H Club at Hervida 4-H Camp near Waterford, Ohio.
 Members can participate in one or both sessions in a year.
 A session has approximately 7 meetings.
 Members must attend half of a session's shooting meetings for completion.
 The Spring Session is held almost every Sunday afternoon from mid-March through mid-May.
 The Fall Session is from mid-October through the end of November on almost every Sunday afternoon.

 For the current session,

 Click here for Bull's-eye 4-H Club Flyer with Meeting Dates, Discipline Descriptions & Time Tables.

 Click here for Bull's-Eye 4-H Club Enrollment Forms.
 (Please print on both sides of paper.)

 All shooting equipment and supplies are provided including guns, bows, ammunition, targets and safety equipment.
 Only in advanced disciplines may members use their own guns and bows.
 Members may choose to bring their own eye and ear protection, or use those provided.

 Members pay $5 with completed enrollment, health and release forms which are due by a session's third meeting.
-Families are asked to supply refreshments, support community service projects, and help with fund raising activities as determined by club members.
+Families are asked to supply refreshments, support community service projects and help with fund raising activities as determined by club members.